aresprotocols/ares-wiki/docs/verifyingRunValidatorNode.md

 **Staking**

-1. Staking
+1. Stake

-first step：
+Step 1

 ![image](https://github.com/aresprotocols/documentation/blob/master/assets/img/23.png?raw=true)

 ![image](https://github.com/aresprotocols/documentation/blob/master/assets/img/24.png?raw=true)

-As shown above: Enter the Staking page, click "Account actions" and then click the Stash button
+As shown above, enter the Staking page, click "Account Actions", then click the Stash button.

-Second step：
+Step 2

 ![image](https://github.com/aresprotocols/documentation/blob/master/assets/img/25.png?raw=true)

 Select the stash account to be pledged and the corresponding controller account.
 Stash and the controller can be the same account, but it is strongly not recommended in practice.
 Fill in the amount to be pledged (value bonded) according to the demand, and the pledge deposit amount is deducted from the stash account.

-* The stash account can be thought of as your cold wallet, and the operation of funds is controlled by the stash account.
+* A stash account could be imaged as your cold wallet, and the operations of funds are controlled by the stash account.
-* Controller account, other non-funding operations are done by the controller (such as: setting sessionKeys, setting commissions, participating in voting, removing pledges, etc.)
+* controller account, all other non-financial operations are done by controller account (for example: set session keys, set commission, vote, release staking, etc)
-* Pledge deposit amount, don’t use all available balance to pledge, leave some for transaction fees
+* staking amount, don't use all available balance to the stake, you need to reserve some for transaction fees.

-After filling in the above information, click the Bond button to complete the pledge operation.
+After filling in the above information, click the Bond button to complete the staking operation.

 1. Block out (become a validator)

-first step：
+Step 1

 Run node：